Fantomcode23/fantomphorce/README.md

 <img width="950" alt="Screenshot 2024-05-17 at 4 04 41 AM" src="https://github.com/Fantomcode23/fantomphorce/assets/132202476/5df6b4dc-cade-4830-935f-265849fe25d0">

 # **What are we trying to solve?**
-Global warming is a direct problem and climate change too.
+Global warming is a pressing issue of modern times, where increased emissions lead to climate change.
 Recent heat waves in Bengaluru made us deeply think about climate change and its impact.
 Hence, we decided to build a emission tracker that tracks carbon emissions and in turn helps us reduce our emissions and do our bit to fight climate change.
-The main idea is that tracking can lead to more mindful consumption.
+The main idea is that tracking can lead to more mindful consumption and hence a reduction in emissions leading to lower overall emissions.

 # Technology Stack
 ## Web application